angela-d/devdom/README.md

 * Utilize a concise CLI command to generate local domains
 * Automate the process as much as possible

-Eventually I'd like to add more flexibility to the overall script, so those in production environments without access to automated management tools could utilize it.
+Eventually (time permitting.. which is limited as of late) I'd like to add more flexibility to the overall script, so those in production environments without access to automated management tools could utilize it.
 In it's current state, I totally do not recommend using it on boxes that serve content to the outside world.
 (It has not been tested for production environments.)

 Devdom assumes a few things about your environment:
 * You already have an active LAMP stack